geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Nor shed his blessing on their nuptial hour.
 710

-u ' How long,' he cried, ' shall this capricious race " Our labour baffle, and our care disgrace ?
+u ' How long,' he cried, ' shall this capricious race " Our labour baffle, and our care disgrace?
 " Vainly we strive their wanderings to restrain,
 " The sex is all inconstant, false, and vain.'

 " ' Oh pause,' I cried; ' though one thy bosom vex,
-" Waste not thy fury on the guiltless sex !
+" Waste not thy fury on the guiltless sex!
 11 How many a female name, from age to age,
 " Has history blazon'd on her brightest page,
 &lt;' For virtues Sylphs can scarcely hope to gain,
-" And constancy we emulate in vain !'
+" And constancy we emulate in vain!'
 720

 " ' Fruitless my toil' — the angry Sylph replied
 " In harsher terms, and storied truth denied,